 BINNING AWARD: A Trophy is awarded to each of an Under 12 boy and girl athlete.
 Potential recipients are judged on the following criteria: attitude, endeavour, and cooperation, active participation in the weekly programme, attendance and years attended.
 A Binning’s recipient typically has been with the centre for several years and would have an attendance for the current season in excess of 80%.
 The U/12 Age Managers’ recommendations are required prior to a decision being made.
 The executive will then select the two recipients.

 For athletes to be eligible to receive a Septathlon Award, they must satisfy the conditions and compete in events for age group.
-Medals are awarded to each age group boy and girl first second and third place achievement.
+Medals are awarded to each age group boy and girl first second and third place achievement for athlete with most points.